Miki Nagao, M.D., Ph.D., Professor

 Emerging and re-emerging infectious diseases and increasing drug resistance in various pathogenic microorganisms have created a worldwide interest in infectious diseases.
-A complex failure in the balance between pathogen, host, and environment causes infectious diseases.
-While it is thus very important to establish a correct diagnosis and to administer appropriate treatment for infectious diseases, it is also very difficult.
 Our aims are to develop novel diagnostic methodologies and to identify clinical evidence that will lead to more efficient management of infectious diseases.
 Our mission is to develop young, promising clinicians and investigators who will take an active part internationally in the fields of clinical infectious diseases, infection epidemiology, and clinical microbiology.

 Research and EducationInfection is caused by a variety of pathogens from a virion to a multicellular parasite, while infected hosts show a range of immunological status from completely healthy to severely immunocompromised.
 Many modalities such as microscopical examination, culturing, direct detection of antigens or genomes, are now available for the identification of causative pathogens leading to the initiation of optimal treatment.
 However, the correct cause cannot always be accurately identified, so that there is a growing need for the development and practical application of new technologies.
 To meet this need, we are cooperating with the clinical laboratory of Kyoto University Hospital and with many industries for the development and practical use of novel diagnostic methods for infectious diseases.